Bone marrow is soft, spongy, gelatinous tissue that fills the centers of bones known as medullary cavities.

 Bone marrow acts as a reservoir of stem cells – both hematopoietic and mesenchymal.

-Hematopoietic stem cells are harvested from bone marrow or peripheral blood for purpose of bone marrow/ stem cell transplantation.
+Hematopoietic stem cells are harvested from bone marrow or peripheral blood for the purpose of bone marrow/ stem cell transplantation.

 Bone Marrow Barrier